How Long Does a US Visa Last?

 To travel to the US visa-free, you must have valid ESTA authorization.
 Once granted, ESTA is usually valid for a period of two years from the date of issuance.
 During this time, you can make mutiple trips to the US, provided you remain ESTA-eligibile and provided you reason for travel is permissible under the visa waiver program.
 If your passport expires prior to the two-year point, your ESTA status will no longer be valid.

-How long does a US visa last: Business/Tourist Visa (B-1/B-2)
+How long does a Visit Visa last?

 The B-1 visa is a nonimmigrant visitor visa for those travelling to the United States to carry out business-related activity during a time limited visit, such as attending a conference, while the B-2 tourist visa is for those temporarily travelling to the US for tourism, pleasure or undergoing medical treatment.